Realization of high-fidelity CZ and ZZ-free iSWAP gates with a tunable coupler

 In Fig.~\ref{fig:Fig5}b, we measure the residual $ZZ$ strength $\zeta$ as a function of $\omega_{\mathrm{c}}$, when QB1 and QB2 are in resonance.
 To measure $\zeta$, we perform a cross-Ramsey type experiment, which measures the conditional phase accumulation $\phi_{{ZZ}}$ of QB1 while initializing QB2 in either its ground or excited state.
 We measure $\phi_{{ZZ}}$ at full periods of the swap oscillation, where the net amount of excitation exchange is zero.
 Dividing $\phi_{{ZZ}}$ by the swap period ($2\pi/\tilde{g}_{\mathrm{iSWAP}}$), we extract $\zeta/2\pi$.
 The experimental data show good agreement with numerical simulation (green curve in Fig.~\ref{fig:Fig5}b, see Appendix~\ref{suppsec:numerical_simulation} for details about the simulation).
 We also compare the experimental data with simulated $\zeta$ for a 2-level CPLR (yellow curve in Fig.~\ref{fig:Fig5}b).
 Owing to the presence of the higher level of CPLR, $\zeta$ is significantly suppressed.
 We also note that levels beyond the 2nd-excited level of CPLR have little impact on the dynamics, since they are outside the relevant manifolds.
 This result clearly indicates that using a well-engineered multi-level coupler can significantly reduce a residual $ZZ$ error of the iSWAP gate, thereby further enhancing the fidelity.

 When performing the iSWAP gate, its residual $ZZ$ angle $\phi_{{ZZ}}$ is accumulated by a dynamic change of $\zeta$ during the excursion of CPLR frequency $\omega_{\mathrm{c}}$.
 If the negative and positive portions of $\zeta$ during the gate are equal, the overall $ZZ$ phase is completely cancelled out.
 We measure the residual $ZZ$ angle $\phi_{{ZZ}}$ of the iSWAP gate by adjusting the pulse length in sync with the pulse amplitude such that the excitation is always fully swapped (Fig.~\ref{fig:Fig5}c).
 We optimize the iSWAP pulse shape in the same manner to suppress coherent leakage to CPLR (see Appendices~\ref{suppsec:effective_H} and \ref{suppsec:slepian_approach} for details).
 Therefore, we simultaneously address both coherent leakage to CPLR and residual $ZZ$ interaction by optimizing the pulse shape and duration.
 Owing to the cancellation induced by the higher level of CPLR, the iSWAP gate with a \SI{30}{\nano\second} duration features negligible residual $ZZ$ ($\phi_{{ZZ}}/N_{\mathrm{iSWAP}}=0.02\pm 0.03 \SI{}{\degree}$), which we refer to as the $ZZ$-free iSWAP gate (Fig.~\ref{fig:Fig5}d).
+Note that the duration of a $ZZ$-free iSWAP gate depends on the coupler’s anharmonicity $\eta_{\mathrm{c}}$.
+Here, we engineer the coupler’s level structure such that its anharmonicity is relatively small ($\eta_{\mathrm{c}}/2\pi=-\SI{90}{\mega\hertz}$), in order to implement a faster $ZZ$-free iSWAP gate than what would be possible with larger $\eta_{\mathrm{c}}$ (see Appendix~\ref{suppsec:advantages_small_eta_c} for details).